-The objective of this review was to examine the contents and formats of CBs in ten African countries.
-To complement this desk-based review, interviews with officials in three of the ten African countries were conducted to further explore the main motivations and challenges in the production of such a document.
-These insights can provide useful inputs to governments concerning the design and implementation of short-term reforms that improve the process of producing a CB.
+The objective of this study was to review the experiences of ten African countries in the production of a CB, to provide useful inputs to governments concerning the design and implementation of short-term reforms that improve the quality and availability of the CB.
+The study also complemented this desk-based review with three case studies to further explore the main motivations and challenges in the production of such a document.
 As this review shows, the CB is not only a good tool to communicate the most relevant features of the budget, to explain the budget process and to increase citizens' overall knowledge of budget issues, but it could also presents an opportunity to establish a dialogue with the people and to assess their specific interests and needs regarding budget information.

 This review analyses the main trends and characteristics of the CBs produced in ten African countries.
-In general, these countries use CBs primarily to communicate budget policy priorities and to provide citizens with an accessible overview of the most important components of the budget: revenue, expenditure estimates and debt.
-We noticed that among these ten countries the publication of CBs is becoming a more frequent practice, and that there is a growing effort to explain and translate complex information into simple and wellstructured documents written in non-technical language.
-Also, the case studies included in this review show that governments have adopted the production of the CB as part of their annual work plan, and that they have explored different and interesting ways of improving the content of the CB, including CSOs in the process or implementing outreach activities to ensure that more people have access to these abridged versions of the national budgets.
+In general, these countries use CBs primarily to communicate budget policy priorities and to provide citizens with a fair overview of the most important components of the budget: revenue, expenditure and debt.
+We noticed that among these ten countries the publication of CBs is becoming a more frequent practice, and that there is a growing effort to explain and translate complex information into simple and well-structured documents written in non-technical language.
+Also, the case studies included in this review show that governments have adopted the production of the CB as part of their activities, and that they have explored different and interesting ways of improving the contents of the CB, including CSOs in the process or implementing outreach activities to ensure that more people have access to these abridged versions of the national budgets.